HISTORY OF NEWS IN BREVARD: Space Coast Daily Features Best Editors, Journalists, Multimedia Producers in Community

 “We want to thank each an every one of our readers, viewers, advertisers, and supporters for making it possible for us to continue to bring you the best, most sophisticated, unbiased, non-agenda-driven news and information to the more than 630,000 residents on the Space Coast.”

 The Florida Star: Brevard’s First Local Newspaper Founded in 1880

-Titus constructed a hotel on the banks of the Indian River and when commercial steamboat transportation became available in 1877 and Henry Flagler’s railroad reached the area in 1886, tourists and settlers streamed into the expanding city, now called “Titusville.”
+Titus constructed a hotel on the banks of the Indian River.
+When commercial steamboat transportation became available in 1877, and Henry Flagler’s railroad reached the area in 1886, tourists and settlers streamed into the expanding city, now called “Titusville.”